IntelligentRoboticsLabs/gb_dialog/README.md

-# BICA-dialog
+# GB-dialog
-**BICA-dialog simplifies the task of developing actions or behaviors related to dialogue.**
+**GB-dialog simplifies the task of developing actions or behaviors related to dialogue.**

-BICA-dialog contains the library DialogInterface from which we will inherit to develop our dialogue actions.
+GB-dialog contains the library DialogInterface from which we will inherit to develop our dialogue actions.
 Each action will be specific to an intent ([Dialogflow concepts](https://dialogflow.com/docs)).
 The library offers methods to do text-to-speech tasks through [Google Speech sevice](https://cloud.google.com/speech-to-text/) and methods to do Natural Language Processing tasks through [Dialogflow](https://dialogflow.com/), using the ROS package dialogflow_ros ([official package](https://wiki.ros.org/dialogflow_ros),  [our custom dialogflow_ros](https://github.com/jginesclavero/dialogflow_ros)).
 The library also offers a method to do text-to-speech through the package [sound_play](https://wiki.ros.org/sound_play).

 ## Installing
 If you don't have vcs tool, install it with ```sudo apt-get install python3-vcstool ```